top of page

 Alzheimer's: An Impending Risk for Americans

-The number of people to develop Alzheimer's is projected to reach 12.7 million for people 65 or older by 2025.
-Luckily, there is a treatment to catch symptoms early and set a prevention plan.
-At the Stages of Life Institute, we now offer Alzheimer's Blood testing.
-This test can rule out chronic diseases and identify potential issues.
+The number of people living with Alzheimer's is projected to reach 12.7 million among those age 65 and older by 2025.
+Luckily, there are tools available to help identify symptoms early and support proactive care planning.
+At the Stages of Life Institute, we now offer Alzheimer's Blood Testing.
+This test may help identify potential contributing factors or areas for further evaluation.

 measures.webp